-The centerpiece of our tour may well be our five-night stay at Abra Patricia Reserve and Owlet Lodge, a priority site for the critically endangered Long-whiskered Owlet and the Ochrefronted, Rusty-tinged, and Chestnut antpittas.
-Among the other endemics we will concentrate on during our sojourn here is the Marvelous Spatuletail, a bizarre hummingbird with a global range restricted to a single Andean valley.
+The centerpiece of our tour may well be our four-night stay at Abra Patricia Reserve and Owlet Lodge, a priority site for the critically endangered Long-whiskered Owlet as well as the Rusty-tinged and Chestnut antpittas.
+Among the other endemics we will concentrate on during our sojourn here is the Marvelous Spatuletail, an extraordinary hummingbird with a global range restricted to a single Andean valley.